Horosphere/Polygamma/README.md

 ## Building

 ###### Dependencies
-Polygamma dependes on `Qt5.6.0, avcodec, avformat, avutil, swscale, boost`.
+Polygamma dependes on Python 3.5, Boost 1.61, avcodec, avformat, avutil, and swscale.
+Boost.Python must be compiled with Python 3 support.

 ###### Compilation
 It is best to do an out of source build at `build/` directory.
 Create a